Written By

 In June 2023, the United States Department of Labor announced a proposal by the Mine Safety and Health Administration to change the federal standards for exposure to respirable crystalline silica to improve protection levels.
 The changes will lower the accepted exposure limits.

-The Occupational Safety and Health Administration is just one of the governing bodies within the United States putting in place safety measures for workers.
+The Occupational Safety and Health Administration is just one of the governing bodies within the United States putting safety measures in place for workers.
 An acceptable level for respirable crystalline silica is 50 micrograms per cubic meter of air in an eight-hour, time-weighted average, according to OSHA.
 Actionable levels are 25 micrograms over an eight-hour day.

 In addition to monitoring the air quality for workers, personal protective equipment and countermeasures are also necessary.
 These can include respirators, dust controls, ventilation, water-suppression systems for dust, etc. Medical surveillance is another important element in preventing unnecessary silicosis.